KennFatt/nextjs-api-routes-testing/README.md

    }
    ```

-5. Use that helper function to test our API route handler.
+5. Use that helper function to test our API route handler (an example).

    ```js
    // __test__/hello-api.test.js